 The General Benefits of a Bullet Journal

-As months passed after hammering out my maiden bullet journal, a few resulting facts loomed large.
+As months passed after hammering out my bullet journal, a few resulting facts loomed large.
 I grew calmer internally, confident in the trustworthiness of my life-management system.
 Regardless of container choice, the system remained the same, informing

 - what can be found where